Ankur1210/cricket_score_board_display/README.md

         If 3)is entered,the match summary is displayed on the screen.

+        If 4)is entered,the match records will be displyed like maximum runs,maximum sixes,mximum fours,maximum wicket taken etc.

-        If 4)is entered,it is used to exit.
+        If 5)is entered,it is used to exit.

 Thus ,by entering the choice ,the user can see the cricket score board.